Thwin-Htut-Aung/Single-page-app-with-AJAX/README.md

 This is a sample single-app application I have developed using AJAX and JavaScript.
+You need Apache Tomcat Server to run it.